 EXPORTS

-The Export Turnover of the Company during the year
+The Export Turnover of the Company during the year under review is as follows:

-(B in Crores)
+(C in Crores)

 Particulars